dotnet/dotnet-docker/.github/ISSUE_TEMPLATE/releases/net-core-release.md

       - [ ] PowerShell version
       - [ ] Check for additional changes by diffing the master and nightly branches
       - [ ] &lt;add link to PR/commit&gt;
+1. - [ ] Check whether a change has been made to a Dockerfile that is shared by multiple .NET versions.
+If a change has been made and the .NET versions that share that file are not being released at the same time, define a separate Dockerfile to isolate the change to the .NET version that's being released.
+Conversely, after a shared Dockerfile has diverged in such a way, it should be combined again into a shared Dockerfile when the other other .NET version is released.
+Shared Dockerfiles to check:
+      - [ ] 3.1 runtime-deps shared with 5.0
 1. - [ ] Wait for .NET Core archive files (.zip, .tar.gz) to be available at blob storage location
 1. - [ ] Run `update-dependencies` tool to update all the necessary files to reflect the specified .NET Core versions (run this command for each version being released):
       - [ ] `dotnet run --project .\eng\update-dependencies\update-dependencies.csproj <major/minor version> --product-version sdk=<sdk> --product-version runtime=<runtime> --product-version aspnet=<aspnet>`